-No, the idea that granite countertops crack simply from Florida heat is a myth.
-Granite is a durable natural stone that easily handles high temperatures and strong sunlight.
-While cracks are rare, they are typically caused by structural unlevelness, improper installation, or the thermal shock of hot glass cookware, not by normal climate heat.
+No, granite countertops cracking from regular Florida heat is a myth.
+Granite is an exceptionally durable natural stone built to handle high temperatures and strong sunlight.
+While cracks are rare, they are usually caused by improper installation, structural unlevelness, or the thermal shock of hot glass cookware, not by normal climate heat.

 Understanding Granite and Heat Resistance

-Formed deep within the earth under extreme pressure and heat, granite is one of the most durable materials available.
-It handles intense temperatures much higher than anything Florida’s climate can produce.
-Even under direct, long-term sunlight in an outdoor kitchen, granite remains structurally stable.
-While engineered materials like quartz can warp or fade when exposed to UV rays, granite maintains its strength, making it an ideal option for both indoor and outdoor spaces along the Gulf Coast.
+Formed under extreme pressure and heat, granite easily withstands temperatures far exceeding Florida’s climate.
+Even under direct sunlight in an outdoor kitchen, it remains structurally stable.
+While engineered quartz can warp or fade from UV rays, granite retains its strength, making it ideal for Gulf Coast indoor and outdoor spaces.

 Why does granite rarely crack in Florida Heat?